OnurGumus/onurgumus.github.io/_posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems.md

 ![Task-Manager-Commit](/assets/posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems/task-manager-commit.png)

 Note the difference.
 Basically, avoid anything that contains the term "Working Set".
-On Linux, you can rely on **VMEM** column with **htop**.
+On Linux, you can rely on **VIRT** column with **htop**.

 ![htop](/assets/posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems/htop.png)